QBCart/Toast/README.md

 # Toast

 Toast component used across the QBCart UI ecosystem.
+A

 ###### Copyright (c) 2020 QBCart Inc. All rights reserved.